PinChe69/CBM-Intelligent-Control-of-Synthetic-Probiotics-and-AMPs-in-Simulated-Wound-Ecosystems-source/README.md

 * **`PelB-rhGM-CSF.dna`**: Full construct containing the PelB signal peptide fused to the hGM-CSF coding region.
 * **`rhGM-CSF.dna`**: Coding sequence for the human Granulocyte-Macrophage Colony-Stimulating Factor.

----

-## 🔗 Citation
-If you utilize this dataset or the sequences, please cite:
-> Ciou, Z.-C., Huang, P.-C., et al. "Intelligent Control of Synthetic Probiotics and AMPs in Simulated Wound Ecosystems." *Computers in Biology and Medicine* (Submitting).